Sistemo v0.6.0: Web Dashboard

 sistemo network create production

-sistemo vm deploy debian --name api --network production
+sistemo machine deploy debian --name api --network production

-sistemo vm deploy debian --name worker --network production
+sistemo machine deploy debian --name worker --network production

 # api and worker can reach each other

-# VMs on other networks cannot reach them
+# Machines on other networks cannot reach them

 Volume lifecycle